ayoakin/Image-Rec-Neural-Net-with-ReLU./README.md

 You can download the exact file used in this project here:

-* [Salary_Data.csv](https://github.com/ayoakin/LinearRegression/blob/main/Salary_Data.csv) - the salary  data that we use in this project.
+* [Fashion MNIST_Dataset](https://github.com/ayoakin/Image-Rec-Neural-Net-with-ReLU./tree/main/Fashion-MNIST%20dataset) - the salary  data that we use in this project.